realA10001986/VSR/README.md

 #### If VSR is connected to a WiFi network

 - Connect your handheld/computer to the same (WiFi) network to which your VSR is connected, and
-- navigate your browser to http://vsr.local
+- navigate your browser to http://vsr.local  <details><summary>More...</summary>

   >Accessing the Config Portal through this address requires the operating system of your handheld/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

   >If connecting to http://vsr.local fails due to a name resolution error, you need to find out your VSR's IP address: Hold all three buttons until "ADM" is displayed, release all buttons and afterwards _hold_ button "9".
 Your VSR will display its current IP address (a. - b. - c. - d).
-Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on your VSR) in order to enter the Config Portal.
+Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on your VSR) in order to enter the Config Portal.</details>

 In the main menu, click on "Settings" to configure your VSR.